zhmurov/petrolmd/Octane/index.rst

 To create the system, we will use Packmol software.
 Packmol takes coordinates of a single molecule and fills the specified volume with translated and rotated copies of the molecule.
-We assume that there is a ``coord`` folder with coordinates of single molecules that can be used to create a mixture.
+We assume that there is a ``charmm36.ff/hydrocarbons`` folder that contains coordinates of single molecules that can be used to create a mixture.
 To create a 10nm x 10nm x 10nm box containing 1000 octane molecules with Packmol, create ``octane.inp`` file with the following:

     .. code-block:: text